Hardy Hanson: There Are Things to Come

 April 6- July 10 at Michelle Thomas Fine Art Gallery + Studio

-The Crocker Museum will acquire wall reliefs Take Your Medicine, Nothing Is Too Big to Swallow, 1994-96, Night Sky (Nocturne), 2005, and a selection of Hanson’s lithographs, gift of friend of The Gallery, Seth Ammerman.
+The Crocker Museum acquired wall reliefs Take Your Medicine, Nothing Is Too Big to Swallow, 1994-96, Night Sky (Nocturne), 2005, and a selection of Hanson’s lithographs, gift of friend of The Gallery, Seth Ammerman.
 They will also acquire the wall relief Downpour, 2005 and the sculpture Domestic Architecture,1978, gift of Deborah Bain in memory of Joel Young.

 ABOUT THE ARTIST